Teacher, Balmoral School

-He has always thought about a career in teaching, says Dale Mahlagwai who is currently completing a Master of Teaching and Learning.
+He has always thought about a career in teaching, says Dale Mahlagwai who completed a Master of Teaching and Learning.

 “I realised how much of a positive impact a good teacher can have on students.
 However, I initially did a bachelor’s degree in physiology at another university, but as I progressed through this degree my desire to become a teacher grew stronger.